University of Tennessee, Knoxville

 The course consists of lectures in the morning (3 hrs. per class day), and an afternoon computer laboratory (3 hours daily) plus graded homework.

 (to be provided by the USPAS) M.G.
-Minty and F. Zimmerman, “Measurement and Control of Charged Particle Beams” (Springer, 2003); other suggested reference is K. Sierra and B. Bates, “Head First Java”, Second Edition (O’Reilly, 2005)
+Minty and F. Zimmerman, “Measurement and Control of Charged Particle Beams” (Springer, 2003); other suggested reference is K. Sierra and B. Bates, “Head First Java”, Second Edition (O’Reilly, 2005), David Flanagan, "Java in a Nutshell", fifth edition (O'Reilly, 2005).

-Students will be evaluated based on homework assignments (50% of final grade) and laboratory notebooks (50% of final grade).
+Students will be evaluated based on written homework assignments (25% of final grade), laboratory programming assignment (50% of final grade) and a final exam (25% of final grade).